Affiliate Disclosure: As an Amazon Associate, I earn a commission from qualifying purchases made on Amazon.com.

 My first puppy, a tan cocker spaniel male, won me over.
-We drove to a local farmer’s house to possible adopt a puppy only to find him the one of the last two boys in the litter sitting on the front porch.
-He hid timidly behind the leg of a antique metal chair and looked up at me with nervous eyes that said “take me home.”
-He was mine.
-I named him Waffles, for the color of his coat, and he became my buddy.
-Boy did he change as he grew up.
-He was a rambunctious dog that pulled my tall clumsy frame down the street with abandon.
-The neighbors would stare at us, but he didn’t care.
-He was born to explore.
+We drove to a local farmer’s house to possibly adopt a puppy only to find him, one of the last two boys in the litter, sitting on the front porch.
+He hid timidly behind the leg of an antique metal chair and looked up at me with nervous eyes that said, “take me home.”

 Many years later, when I turned sixteen, I knew exactly what I wanted for my birthday.
 Most teen girls want a car.
 Not me.
 I wanted to adopt a shelter pup, a collie to be specific.
 We brought Shelby, a blue merele collie, home and she stole our hearts for many years.
 She passed away while I was away at college leaving mom’s empty nest a bit more empty.